fkawa-play/retro-typing/CUSTOMIZE.md

 # How to test

 This project has unit tests using googletest testing framework.
-You can build and execute unit tests as follows.
+You can build and execute unit tests as follows. **Note that currently not to support MacOS**.

 **Requirements**: cmake version 3.1 or later.